josephberger/PanOS-Master-Tshoot/README.md

 # PanOS Master Tshooter

 PanOS Master Tshooter (MT) was designed for quick ad-hoc tshooting information for PanOS NGFWs connected to a Panorama.
 The intention is to provide a quick way to get runtime information from NGFWs by sending the commands through Panorama or directly to an NGFW.
-Especially useful in an environment with many NGFWs connected to a single Panorama that have a lot of network and interface configurations (such as BGP, multi-vsys, multi-vr etc)
+Especially useful in an environment with many NGFWs connected to a single Panorama that have a lot of network and interface configurations (such as BGP, multi-vsys, multi-vr etc).
+Not intended to replace any of the Panorama or NGFW functionality, but to provide a quick way to get information without having to log into each NGFW individually.

 ## Version Changes

 **Command Structure**
 - Each command is now separated with its own flags (show, fib, import etc).
 See below for examples.
 - Each command has its own help menu.
 Use `--help` to see the options for each command.
+- Certain commands are not available depending on the state of the database.
+For example, `show` is not available unless there are NGFWs present.

 **More Information**
 - NGFWs now have refresh time that is updated.